Skip to main content

 import CDNProvider from "@tokenring-ai/cdn";

-import type { UploadOptions, UploadResult, DeleteResult } from "@tokenring-ai/cdn/types";
+import type { UploadOptions, UploadResult, DeleteResult } from "@tokenring-ai/cdn";

 class MyCustomCDNProvider extends CDNProvider {